leezhenghui/hello-springcloud/README.md

 ### Core-dump Analysis

-- If you are using Oracle JDK, we do the thread(core) dump following below steps on Linux:
+- Oracle JVM, we commonly have 3 methods for the thread(core) dump on Linux:

 1. Method-1
 ```